-Fly to Bodo via Oslo, and check in to the Scandic Havet – the finest hotel in Bodo.
-As northern Norway's tallest building, its elegant rooms and sky-bar offer dramatic views over the coast.
+Fly to Bodo via Oslo, and check in to your centrally located hotel, just a one-block stroll from the waterfront.
 Depending on your time of arrival, venture into Bodo for an excursion to Saltsraumen, the world's strongest maelstrom (whirlpool), or perhaps a visit to the Norwegian Aviation Museum.
-If you would rather relax, take a visit to the beautiful steam sauna in the hotel, before enjoying a dinner of soup, salad, a warm dish and dessert.
+If you would rather relax, take a visit to the beautiful steam sauna in the hotel, before enjoying an included light evening meal at the hotel.

 Days 2-3 » Nusfjord

 After the generous breakfast buffet, fly to Leknes in the Lofoten Islands and collect your hire car.
 Drive to Nusfjord, the oldest and best-preserved fishing village in Norway.
 Check in at Nusfjord Arctic Resort for two nights, a collection of traditional red-painted fishermen's cabins located at the edge of the fjord.
 The following day can be spent as you wish; There are a wide range of exhilarating outdoor activities to suit all including fishing excursions, arctic surfing, mountaineering, or calmer options in closer proximity to the resort such as the Arctic SPA consisting of two traditional hot tubs and an outdoor sauna located in a quiet and relaxed area shielded from the fishermen’s cabins and village area.